Country Information Nepal

 The conclusion of travel cancellation insurance is highly recommended.
 In the case of bargain price flights in particular, changes or cancellations generally can’t be made free of charge.
 In Nepal complications with the weather or with your health could make it necessary to break off your journey.

 There are no compulsory vaccinations.
-However, you should be vaccinated against tetanus, hepatitis A, diphtheria and polio.
+However, you should be vaccinated against COVID-19, tetanus, hepatitis A, diphtheria and polio.
 For long stays vaccinations against hepatitis B and typhoid are recommended.
 We recommend you consult your GP (general practitioner) in good time, about three months before your trip.

 Central European Time (CET) + 4 3/4 hours.
 There is no daylight saving time.